Types of Mesothelioma Support

 Fighting mesothelioma takes a huge emotional toll, often requiring more emotional support than your family and friends can give.
 In addition, the symptoms of mesothelioma can cause great pain and discomfort, negatively impacting your quality of life.

-Thankfully, many programs and groups offer mesothelioma support for emotional needs.
+Thankfully, many programs and groups offer mesothelioma support services for mental health emotional needs.

 Emotional support for mesothelioma includes: